 The principal legislation applicable to BVI trusts is the Trustee Act 1961 (as amended), and trustees are subject to the jurisdiction of the BVI courts.
-In March 2021 an amendment to the Trustee Act introduced (among other things) new provisions resulting in (i) the courts having wider power to set aside invalid variations taken under a fiduciary power, strengthening the 'firewall' protections discussed above and (iii) introducing reserved powers legislation.
+In 2021 an amendment to the Trustee Act introduced (among other things) new provisions resulting in (i) the courts having wider power to set aside invalid variations taken under a fiduciary power, (ii) strengthening the 'firewall' protections and (iii) introducing reserved powers legislation.

 Most trusts (especially in the context of financial planning of high net worth individuals and families) are created in writing.
-This may be either by way of a settlement of trust signed by both the settlor and the trustee, or by a declaration of trust signed by the trustee alone.
-Following execution of the trust instrument, a trust will come into existence upon settlement of the initial property.
+This may be either by way of a settlement signed by both the settlor and the trustee, or by a declaration of trust signed by the trustee alone.